Introduction

 DXVK

-Translation magic
+Translation Magic

 DXVK is an open source Direct3D 9-11 to Vulkan translator project lead by doitsujin and Joshua Ashton.
 While created mainly for Linux, works unofficially on Windows.In short, it allows to run Fallout using Vulkan API which has benefits of much lower draw call overhead than D3D9, which is one of the main performance limiting factors in this game.